 Eligibility: In order to be eligible, applicants must have documented infertility, be legal, permanent residents of the United States, and submit the grant application with the $50 processing fee.

 Application Process: The two-part application must also include a detailed plan on how the applicants will contribute financially to their fertility treatments.
-Completed applications are due on February 1 and July 1 of 2016.
+Application Deadline: Visit the organization’s website for details

 The Family Formation Charitable Trust

 The American Academy of Adoption Attorney’s Family Formation Charitable Trust provides financial assistance to those individuals and nonprofit organizations seeking to build families through adoption and assisted reproductive technology.
 Grants will range from $500.00 to $2,000.00.
 Application submission deadlines are September 1 and March 1 of each year.
 The application process is open to individuals, or couples, seeking to build their family through adoption or assisted reproduction.
 At least one prospective parent in a relationship will be required to be a United States citizen.
 There is a $25 application fee, payable by check.

 Fertility Foundation of Texas awards grants up to $12,000 (as funds permit) to Central Texas (Waco to San Antonio) residents that can be used toward fertility treatment through any SART clinic in the United States.
 Payments will be made directly to the provider on behalf of the patient.** Applications are reviewed twice a year (December and June).
 Applicants are asked to submit application with support documentation including a Signed Treating Physician form.
 Visit their website to learn qualifications and grant limitations.